Mike Hosking: The dire situation in our hospitals is an irony of the Govt's making

 Are there more beds?
 Are there more doctors?
 Will there be more operations?
 Has anything actually changed apart from the paperwork and ideology of the administration?

-What they are hoping, of course, is that time is the great disinfectant, you will forget all this, a lockdown here, a closed border there, the odd mistake, a couple of apologies, "there was no play book".
-Ashley will be well gone, Covid will be politically in the rear-view mirror.
+What they are hoping, of course, is that time is the great disinfectant, you will forget all this, a lockdown here, a closed border there, the odd mistake, a couple of apologies, "there was no playbook".
+Ashley Bloomfield will be well gone, Covid will be politically in the rear-view mirror.

 The last thing they need on top of the cost-of-living crisis and potential recessions is our ongoing anger over Covid.